-Where possible, the Fund's environmental or social characteristics and sustainability indicators are coded into the investment management system to enable pre and post trade monitoring.
-Certain targets and thresholds, which are relevant to the Fund strategy, are monitored by the investment team and independently monitored by the risk team and reported to the Fund's board of directors.
+Where possible, the Fund's environmental or social characteristics and sustainability indicators are coded into the investment management system to enable pre- and post-trade monitoring.
+Certain targets and thresholds, that are relevant to the Fund strategy, are monitored by the investment team and independently monitored by the risk team and reported to the Fund's board of directors.